Designed by Paul Smith 2006. This website is copyrighted by law.

 Material contained herewith may not be used without the prior written permission of FAUNA Paraguay.

-Photographs on this web-site were taken by Karina Diarte, Arne Lesterhuis and Hugo del Castillo and are used with permission.
+Material on this page was provided by Paul Smith, Karina Diarte, Arne Lesterhuis and Hugo del Castillo and is used with permission.

 SCARLET-HEADED BLACKBIRD Amblyramphus holosericeus